droidecahedron/nrf_peripheral_dmm/README.md

   <img src="https://github.com/user-attachments/assets/bd2ee1c0-cce7-4da7-b2b3-fc5bf15bd5cd" width="25%">
 - Navigate to the characteristics tab, enable notifications for the `757D0....` characteristic and the `B0057....` characteristic (Which are `LSLDO` and `BOOST` respectively) with the down arrow logo.
-- Change the number format with the `"` logo to int32 or uint32 depending on how you set up the helper functions.
+- Change the number format with the `"` logo to uint32 (matching the data type of the helper functions).

   <img src="https://github.com/user-attachments/assets/48f599f9-a29f-4a21-ba30-d43d39dabb11" width="25%">